Skip to main content

 Condition 2: Favorable Price-to-Rent Ratio

-The price-to-rent ratio is arguably the best single indicator of whether buying or renting is the better deal in a given market.
+The price-to-rent ratio is the best single indicator of whether buying or renting is the better deal in a given market.
 It’s calculated as:

 Price-to-Rent Ratio = Home Price / (Monthly Rent x 12)